 Mattress Type and Construction

 You’ve probably been sleeping on your current mattress for a while, and whether you realize it or not, your body has gotten used to the way it feels (even if it feels uncomfortable).
-When you’re ready for a new mattress, consider all the different types and their materials so you can sleep comfortably.
+When you’re ready for a new mattress, consider all the different types of mattresses and their materials so you can sleep comfortably.

 The basic innerspring mattress has been around for a long time, and it’s usually the mattress type that comes to mind when we imagine a basic bed.
 Innersprings all have the same basic construction: a steel coil base layer underneath a few inches of foam and then a pillow top or Euro top cushion.
 Of course, this construction can vary across brands, but all innersprings have coils in their base and some type of cushioning on top.